 Freelancing is a term that refers to people who are self-employed or work as independent contractors.
 They usually work on a contract basis for an organization or client.

 Freelancers can have different arrangements with their clients.
-Some freelancers are hired on a project basis, this means they will only work for the client for that specific project and then go back to being freelance afterwards.
+Some freelancers are hired on a project basis, this means they will only work for the client for that specific project and then go back to being freelance afterward.
 Other freelancers might be full-time employees of the company but not receive benefits like health insurance, retirement plans, etc., while others are considered part-time employees.

-What is Freelancing and Why do People Choose to Become a Freelancer?
+Why do People Choose to Become a Freelancer?

 Freelancing is an exciting way to make money and pursue your passion.
 You can work from anywhere and there are plenty of opportunities to find the perfect job.